Are serious knee injuries in the Premier League really at 'epidemic' levels?

 BBC Sport pundit and former Chelsea winger Pat Nevin says "knee problems appear to be at epidemic proportions in the game at the top level" and has called for further research.

-A Radio 5 live Monday Night Football discussion will delve into the issue, and BBC Sport has looked at the available data and examined what the possible causes could be.
+A Radio 5 live Monday Night Club discussion will delve into the issue, and BBC Sport has looked at the available data and examined what the possible causes could be.

 What are the numbers?